etingof/snmpfwd/README.md

 This tool works as an application-level proxy with a built-in SNMP message router.
-SNMP forwarder design features split client/server operation that promotes having one part of the system in DMZ while the other is facing the Internet.
+SNMP forwarder design features split client/server operation that promotes having one part of the system in DMZ while other part is facing the Internet.
 Message routing can be programmed via a declarative mini-language.

-Typical use for an SNMP proxy is to work as an application-level firewall or a protocol translator that enables SNMPv3 access to a SNMPv1/SNMPv2c entity or vice versa.
+Typical use case for an SNMP proxy is to work as an application-level firewall or a protocol translator that enables SNMPv3 access to a SNMPv1/SNMPv2c entity or vice versa.